-If you are one of those critical readers, you might be asking yourself: what the hell is [CF-I].
-Well, I'm a Linux "control" freak and I'm trying to compile a series of blogposts where I can keep track and explain to myself how I solved problems that i've been facing daily in the backend world.
+If you're one of those critical readers, you might be asking yourself: what the hell is [CF-I].
+Well, I'm a Control Freak and I'm trying to compile a series of blogposts where I can keep track and explain to myself how I solved problems that weface daily in the backend world.

-If you want to cut the chase and skip the brief explanation you can find my NGINX Config files on this Github repository.
+If you want to cut the crap and skip the brief explanation you can find my NGINX Config files on this Github repository.

 PaaS & SaaS

-Telling freak like me to use Heroku for instance will kinda limiting and demotivating.
-That’s why I dislike using any Platform or Software as a Service, although they present many advantages.
+Telling a control freak to use Heroku for instance will kinda limit and demotivate him.
+That’s why I hate using any Platform or Software as a Service.
 My friends tried to convince me otherwise using the following args:

-” It’s really fast to setup, you’ll start coding your app in no time… ”
+” Dude, it’s really fast to setup, you’ll start coding your app in no time… ”

 ” …Ah I love NodeJitsu, I won’t worry about scaling my app”

-You might agree with them, as these arguments are all valid, unfortunately the winning variable in todays matrix is speed
+You might agree with them, anyways the dominating variable in our matrix nowadays is speed

-But I believe in building my own backend system without relying on any third party entities ( Except for Analytics and so) that will not only save you time and money but it will tickle your knowledge in understanding and dealing with complex systems.
-After all, it’s good practice, that’s what really matters.
+But I believe in building my own backend system without relying on any third party entities ( Except for Analytics and so ) that will not only save you time and money but it will boost your knowledge in understanding and dealing with complex systems.
+At the end of the day, that’s what really matters.
 The currency of the Universe is Knowledge.

 Node.JS & NGINX

-NGINX is way faster at serving static content than Node.JS, combine them and you’ll throttle down the traffic that hits your Node processes, and therefore you’ll get a decent and scalable web application that can really scale beyond the good ol’ Web services like Apache.
-Not forget that both Node.JS and NGINX are event driven.
+NGINX is way faster at serving static content than Node.JS, combine them and you’ll minimise the traffic that hit your Node process therefore you’ll get a decent and scalable web application that can really scale beyond the good ol’ Web Servers like Apache and let’s not forget that both Node.JS and NGINX are event driven.

 Setting up the Production Environment